USEPA/WNTR/documentation/advancedsim.rst

 -------------------------------

 Stochastic simulations can be used to evaluate an ensemble of hydraulic and/or water quality scenarios.
-For disaster scenarios, the location, duration, and severity of different types of incidents can be drawn from distributions and included in the simulation.
+While a "run-all" approach may be useful, or appropriate, in some situations, for disaster scenarios, the location, duration, and severity of different types of incidents can often be drawn from distributions and included in the simulation in a stochastic manner.
 Distributions can be a function of component properties (i.e., age, material) or based on engineering standards.
 Fragility curves are a common way to include stochasticity in the damage